quicwg/base-drafts/draft-ietf-quic-http.md

 connection, it has the capability to improve the performance of HTTP compared to a TCP mapping.
-QUIC also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, but with improved connection setup latency.
+QUIC also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, but with improved connection setup latency (unless TCP Fast Open {{?RFC7413}}} is used).

-This document describes a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on design of HTTP/2.
+This document defines a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
 This document identifies HTTP/2 features that are subsumed by QUIC, and describes how the other features can be implemented atop QUIC.

 QUIC is described in {{QUIC-TRANSPORT}}.
 For a full description of HTTP/2, see
 {{!RFC7540}}.